Could Sugar, Soda Taxes Improve Public Dental Health?

 Fewer Cavities and Fitter Families

 Implementing similar taxes in Mexico lead to a 12% decrease in sweetened beverage consumption.
-If the U.S. follows in Mexico’s footsteps, we could lower consumption of empty calories and decrease cavities for our families.
+If the U.S. follows in Mexico’s footsteps, we could lower the consumption of empty calories and decrease cavities for our families.

 Soda Shrinking = Water Drinking

 Sugary sodas and other artificially sweet sippers offer little or no nutritional value.
 Water is a healthy and calorie-free alternative.
-When Berkeley, California passed a tax on sugar-sweetened beverages, consumption dropped 21% and water consumption increased by 63%.
+When Berkeley, California passed a tax on sugar-sweetened beverages, consumption dropped by 21% and water consumption increased by 63%.
 A big change that has a big impact on health!
 Think of preventing cavities like you reading a Nicolas Sparks novel—water works.

 More Cash in Public Coffers